seinman/ev-simulator/README.md

 This simulator is well-placed to surface the *distribution* of flexibility, not just its mean.
-Because individual plug-in behaviour is stochastic, running the simulation across multiple seeds (or bootstrapping over the user population) yields a confidence interval on fleet-level flexibility at any given time step.
+Because individual plug-in behaviour is stochastic, running the simulation across multiple seeds (or bootstrapping over the user population) can yield a confidence interval on fleet-level flexibility at any given time step.
 Key questions this would help answer:

 - At what confidence level can Axle commit X MWh of flexibility in a given half-hour window?